 I spent the summer of 1976 as a kibbutz volunteer in the far north of Israel.
 While I was there I travelled around the country, visiting Jerusalem, Haifa, the Golan Heights and many other places.
 It was one of my first ever foreign trips and I’ve never forgotten the impact Jerusalem had upon me – it has always featured in my mental list of “top 5 cities in the world”.

-TBEX International (the travel bloggers’ conference) in Jerusalem was the ideal opportunity for a return trip, but I was full of questions.
+A travel writers’ conference in Jerusalem was the ideal opportunity for a return trip, but I was full of questions.
 Would I still love Jerusalem just as much when I had so many more places to compare it with?
 And how would the country have changed since my last visit?

 Although I remember Jerusalem as magical, my experiences on that earlier visit were not wholly positive.
 One thing I recall vividly was the level of harassment I was subject to, whether I was on my own or travelling with others.
 A problem that was exacerbated by the fact that local women seemed to be absent from the streets of the towns and cities.

 Discovering Jerusalem’s Food And Culture

 I am no longer a penniless student, so the comparison may not be entirely fair, but it seems to me that one thing that has improved immeasurably is the food.
 Especially for vegetarians: I remember eating little other than salad and falafel last time.
 (Read more about Eating out in Jerusalem.)

 And there is now a thriving modern cultural scene, with bars, restaurants and luxury hotels.
 There are Innovative museums, trendy shopping centres, and colourful street art.
 Other things have changed too: Jerusalem is much cleaner than it was in 1976, but it is also much more crowded.